samuelwbaird/atom/README.md

 All input is case sensitive.
 Atom names and field names must start with any alphabetic character, and then a contiguous string of alphanumeric or underscore characters.
-Lines beginning with #, -- or // are treated as comments.
+Lines beginning with -- are treated as comments.
+All other use of special characters is reserved